astralfrontier/astralfrontier.org-OLD/src/games/characters/jiro-uzuki.md

+---
+title: Jiro Uzuki
+template: fullpage-title.jade
-Summary: A character and starship for the Diaspora rules.
+synopsis: A character and starship for the Diaspora rules.
-Categories: characters

-# Jiro Uzuki
+---

-See [here](/attachments/jiro.pdf) for an old GURPS character sheet.
+See [here](/assets/jiro.pdf) for an old GURPS character sheet.

 Aspects: